Understanding CORS

 What is CORS?

-• Requests to a server in the same origin are allowed by the browser.
+- Requests made to the same origin are allowed by the browser.

-• Requests to a different origin (known as cross-origin requests) are, by default, blocked by the browser and a CORS error occurs.
+- Requests to a different origin (known as cross-origin requests) are blocked by default, resulting in a CORS error.

 So, what is CORS?
-CORS stands for Cross-Origin Request Sharing, and it's an HTTP-header based mechanism where servers can tell browsers if other origins are allowed to interact with its resources.
+CORS (Cross-Origin Resource Sharing) is an HTTP header based mechanism where servers can tell browsers which origins are allowed to interact with its resources.

 The CORS mechanism supports secure cross-origin requests and data transfers between browsers and servers.
 Modern browsers use CORS in APIs such as XMLHttpRequest or Fetch, to mitigate the risks of cross-origin HTTP requests.